-The Problem Isn’t Who Trump Has Offended — It’s Who He Hasn’t
+The Problem Isn’t Just Who Trump Has Offended — It’s Who He Hasn’t

 The trend isn’t limited to the Middle East.
 In a leaked phone transcript, Trump reportedly told Philippines President Rodrigo Duterte — who has bragged about personally engaging in extrajudicial killings, among the thousands his forces have reportedly committed — “what a great job you are doing,” and “we had a previous president who did not understand that.”
 Four weeks later — in the face of a growing terrorist threat, admittedly — Duterte declared sweeping martial law over several islands (and joked that his soldiers would enjoy impunity for rape).

 The risks are real and pervasive.
 As Central and Eastern Europeans struggle, country by country, to preserve liberal values and beat back demagoguery and corruption, how many more Trump greenlights will leaders carry home with them?
 In Poland, protestors managed to stave off the far-right government’s proposed restrictions on media coverage of Parliament last December.
-Will Trump’s blessing — and his own public trashing of America’s media while on Polish soil— embolden the government to renew its assault on Poland’s free press?
+Will Trump’s blessing — and his own public trashing of America’s media while on Polish soil — embolden the government to renew its assault on Poland’s free press?

 Trump’s travels are not all that raise concerns.
-Tillerson warned State Department staff to downplay U.S. values and skipped the release of the Department’s annual human rights report.
+Tillerson warned State Department staff to downplay U.S. values and skipped the release of the department’s annual human rights report.
 Listening only to Trump, one might conclude that Cuba and Iran are the world’s only human rights abusers.
 Syrian President Bashar al-Assad barely made the list for public censure until he dropped a weapon of mass destruction on his own people — again.
 Trump treats human rights as a cudgel to bash and burden adversaries rather than ideals to be upheld by all.
 And other countries listen closely.
 Sometimes foreign leaders hear more clearly than Americans do the true, bottom-line messages that the United States is sending.

 In fairness, as candidate Trump often noted, today’s Middle East — “a mess” — reflects his predecessors’ failures to make good on their own ambitious agendas for rights, reform, or even diplomatic restraint.
 Leaders like Duterte, Salman, and Sisi proved willing to do what they felt their survival required and defy Obama, and President George W. Bush before him, despite their public and private reproaches.
 The near-term costs of raising these difficult issues are real (as are the greater costs of abandoning values).
 The pursuit can be frustrating and too often inconsistent in practice.
 And the Obama administration is not immune from the same criticism for responding to repression with mixed messages.